CO Background Check: Colorado Records (Search Official Database)

 A Colorado background check can be completed in less than 3 days and shouldn’t take more than 2 weeks.

-Most Colorado background checks will go back 7 years, however, the state does not limit the look back period, and many positions may check further in an applicant’s past.
-Learn more about 10 year background check states.
+Most Colorado background checks will go back 7 years, however, the state does not limit the look-back period, and many positions may check further into an applicant’s past.
+While other states have a 10-year background check rule.

 A 7-year background check refers to how far back a background check can report an individual’s criminal history information.
 In the state of Colorado, there is no limit to how far back a background check can go, however, the state does have a ban the box law, prohibiting employment applications from asking about previous convictions.